MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/teams-customer-support-swarm.md

 # Use customer support swarming

-When working on time-sensitive, complex customer issues, there are times when it's useful for you, as an agent, to be able to leverage the expertise of coworkers outside of your Dynamics 365 Customer Service team.
+When you work on time-sensitive, complex customer issues, there are times when it's useful to apply the expertise of coworkers outside of your Dynamics 365 Customer Service team.

 Using the customer support swarming feature, you can effortlessly find the right set of experts to work with on a customer's issue and collaborate with those peers directly from your desktop.